SethRobertson/GitBestPractices/0main.md

 * Enforce standards in hooks

+    Having standards is a best practice and will improve the quality of your commits, code-base, and probably enhance git-bisect and archeology functionality, but what is the use of a standard if people ignore them?
+Checks could involve regression tests, compilation tests, syntax/lint checkers, commit message analysis, etc.  Of course, there are times when standards get in the way, so provide some method to temporarily disable the checks when appropriate.

     Ideally you would do it on the client side in a pre-commit hook (perhaps have a directory of standard hooks in your repo and ask users to install them) but since users will often not install said